vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/latest/migrate-0-10-0-to-0-11-0.md

 **Deprecation**

-The `send command` and `send transaction` semantic will not be available from version 0.12.0, and only `command send` and `tx send` will be available.
+The `send command` and `send transaction` commands will be removed from version 0.12.0, and only `command send` and `tx send` will be available.

 ## More guidance in help